The Truth About Hammock Camping: Claim #4 – Hammocks are Less Expensive Than Tents

 Oh, and I should mention that I undertook this research project on my own.
 I was not sponsored, endorsed, or paid by any of the above vendors or manufacturers to include them in my research.
 I did a cursory environmental scan of available products known to me to set up a simple price comparison.

-9 thoughts on “The Truth About Hammock Camping: Claim #4 – Hammocks are Less Expensive Than Tents”
+9 responses to “The Truth About Hammock Camping: Claim #4 – Hammocks are Less Expensive Than Tents”

 Tent = Hammock